bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 The CSS rule will then be applied to all heading one and paragraph elements.

-Group selectors can save you a lot of time, they\'re also called selector stacking.
+Group selectors can save you a lot of time, they&apos;re also called selector stacking.
 In this section, you reviewed the CSS selectors that you are familiar with.